cthoyt/cthoyt/README.md

 I work with biological knowledge graphs, machine learning, and artificial intelligence to identify active molecules and to deconvolute their mechanisms of action.

-🧰 My Projects 🧰
+🧰 My Projects

 - 🧬 [Biological Expression Language (BEL)](https://biological-expression-language.github.io/): a domain specific language for representing molecular biology
 - 🌶️ [PyBEL](https://github.com/pybel): the computational ecosystem for compiling, querying, and analyzing knowledge graphs encoded in BEL
+- 📛 [PyOBO](https://github.com/pyobo): making ontologies and semantics accessible
 - 🤖 [PyKEEN](https://github.com/pykeen): knowledge graph embedding models for humans

-⚖️ My Core Scientific Values ⚖️
+⚖️ My Core Scientific Values

 - ♻️ Reproducibility: code is part of the scientific process.
 It should be documented and re-usable by anyone.
 - 🔓 Openness: science is best when people can build on each others' work.
 Sharing data, code, and ideas has benefitted everyone, and is also the responsiblity of a scientist to pay forward.
 - 🎯 Thoroughness: quality is dependent on taking great care throughout all steps

-📫 My Interblag 📫
+📫 My Interblag

 Besides my email, blog, and Twitter (on the left), I'm also in the internet in the following places: